-5 Things to Know Before Teaching in India
+5 Things to Know Before Volunteer Teaching in India

-Caroline Thee spent time teaching English in the slums of India.
-Here she shares her experiences of what to expect and some top tips if you are planning a similar experience...
+Caroline Thee spent time teaching in the slums of India.
+Here she shares her experience of what to expect and some top tips if you are planning to apply...

 1. You will be spending money

 The education system in India is light-years behind the western world.
 Now go into the slums and intensify the need for reform times ten.
 The result – no resources.
 No resources for the students, no resources for the teachers, no resources for the teachers to help engage and teach the students.